Multimedia at Annenberg Media

 'Slow and Low'

-This is a 15-minute documentary about two men's experiences in the lowrider community.
-Danny D, now a well-known custom painter, and Carlos Rodriguez, a Sacramento lowrider, tell their stories.
+This is a 15-minute documentary about experiences in the lowrider community.
+Danny D, now a well-known custom painter, Stefanie Lizet Murga, a pinstripe artist and Danny's employee, and Carlos Rodriguez, a Sacramento lowrider, tell their stories.

 It was written, shot, edited and produced by Helen Arase as part of her master's degree multimedia capstone for Impact, a documentary magazine-show at University of Southern California.